mozilla/persona/docs/DEPLOYMENT.md

 </pre>

-  6. verify servers are running!  check `/var/log/monit.log`, curl ports 62700 and 62800, and verify servers are restarted at 10s if you kill em!
+  6. verify servers are running!  check `/var/log/monit.log`, curl ports 62700 and 62800, and verify servers are restarted after 10 seconds if you kill em!

 ### 7. Install nginx